tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 }
 add_filter( 'ip-geo-block-addr', 'substitute_my_ip' );`

-And another is adding `RD` as a country code into `White list` or `Black list` on the plugin settings page.
+And another is adding `RD` as a country code into `White list` or `Black list`.
 Most of the IP Geolocation services return empty (with some status) if a local IP address (e.g. 127.0.0.0) is sent, but only `freegeoip.net` returns `RD`.

 = Can I add an additional spam validation function into this plugin? =